Togo Travel Golf or Chess Kpalime, Togo West Africa Monday, June 25, 2007

 In Travel Golf, one needs to remember and focus on a couple of simple assumptions.

+1. Five Star Comfort is the goal.
 2. The opponent will give me MINUS five star comforts to make money.

 The African people want to make money; I want to go simply from point A to B, quickly, efficiently, in comfort for the least amount of money, yet the most amount of enjoyment.
 I want optimize my travel by playing a great game of Travel Golf.
 I see there is a fight in my mind, the games is easier to explain as Golf, but the thinking to me is more of a Chess match.